FlyingT/qr-code-generator-german/readme.md

 <img src="docs/architecture-diagram.png" width="600"/>

-### Implementation details

-_**qr-code-service**_ is a microservice implemented in Python which uses [qrcode](https://github.com/lincolnloop/python-qrcode) library.
-It provides a gRPC interface for generating QR codes.

 _**web**_ is a web application written in Spring and Kotlin.
 It uses Thymeleaf for server-side rendering.

 Both services are dockerized.